1. Reduced muscle soreness (strong evidence)

 4. Reduced inflammation (moderate evidence)

 Cold exposure constricts blood vessels, reducing blood flow to inflamed areas.
 When you exit, the return of blood flow helps flush inflammatory markers.
 This is why ice packs have been used for acute injuries forever.
-The evidence for systemic inflammation reduction from regular cold plunging is less conclusive but promising — several studies show reduced inflammatory markers (CRP, IL-6) in regular cold water swimmers.
+The evidence for systemic inflammation reduction from regular cold plunging is less conclusive but promising, and several studies show reduced inflammatory markers (CRP, IL-6) in regular cold water swimmers.

 5. Improved sleep quality (moderate evidence)

 Multiple studies suggest cold exposure helps regulate circadian rhythm.
 The drop in core body temperature after a cold plunge mimics the natural temperature drop that occurs before sleep onset.
 Anecdotally, the sleep improvement is one of the most consistently reported benefits.
-The research is moderate — not enough large-scale studies yet — but the mechanism is physiologically sound.
+The research is moderate, with not enough large-scale studies yet, but the mechanism is physiologically sound.

 6. Brown fat activation and metabolism (moderate evidence)